cardano-scaling/hydra/security/RFP.md

 On a broad level, our goal is to ensure that the security properties proven in the original publication hold for the implementation, taking also into consideration the main entry points of a hydra node which are the network, the API and the Cardano ledger.

+TODO: say something about increasing confidence to our users in using the hydra-node and the protocol implemented by it;

 Given the artifacts described above,
 We expect the auditor to assess the following statements.

-### Hydra Head v1 Formal Specification is sound with the original publication
+### Hydra Head v1 Formal Specification is sound

+...against the original publication?
+...and consistent with itself?

+TODO when we redo the proofs for the V1 spec, it should be enough to have this audited to be "consistent in itself"

+- Check that Hydra Head v1 specification is compliant with the Hydra original paper to the extent that the proofs in the Hydra Head paper also apply to the specification.
+- ~~Provide feedback whether the Hydra Head v1 specification on clarity, ambiguity, readability and comprehensibility; it is fit to serve as a foundation for the implementation of the protocol.~~

+### Hydra head protocol implementation is sound with Hydra Head V1 specification

 TODO

-Hydra implementation specification is compliant with the Hydra original paper to the extent that the proofs in the Hydra original paper apply to the Hydra implementation specification.

-### Hydra head protocol implementation is sound with Hydra implementation specification

-TODO
+- The on-chain code checks the specified transaction constraints.
+(Reading code)
+- The off-chain code creates transactions as specified (TODO: which modules / packages are relevant? how much code is this?)
+- The L2 code handles chain & network events as specified
+-

 ### Hydra head protocol implementation is immune to on-chain attacks

 TODO

 An attacker posts transactions on chain which mess with our implementation.
+- Do perform some attacks
+- Review the testing strategy (i.e. mutation tests)
+- ...

 ### Hydra head protocol implementation is immune to network attacks